 Climax thinking riffs on succession theory to explore the implications of misplaced belief that our landscape is in its ‘climax’ state.
 Looking at previous landscapes as early, more primitive pioneers, building to our current apex of experience causes us in the West to feel that we our current landscape dominate the future.
 The burden of maintaining our comfortable stasis is then pushed onto less powerful others in other places.
-Preliminary causes of this fallacious thinking have been pathologized, and potential leverage points described (Sherren in press), and I am now setting out to test the insights in empirical settings, like renewable energy (Chappell, Parkins and Sherren 2020) and coastal adaptation.
+Preliminary causes of this fallacious thinking have been pathologized, and potential leverage points described (Sherren in press), and I am now testing the principles in empirical settings, like renewable energy (Chappell, Parkins and Sherren 2020, 2021), coastal adaptation and flood risk mapping.
 Watch this space.

-Sherren, K. in press.
-From climax thinking toward a non-equilibrium approach to public good landscape change. in, Energy Impacts: A Multidisciplinary Exploration of North American Energy Development, co-edited by Jeffrey Jacquet, Julia Haggerty and Gene Theodori (forthcoming mid 2020 from Social Ecology Press & Utah State University Press)
+Sherren, K. 2021.
+From climax thinking toward a non-equilibrium approach to public good landscape change. p.
+17-44 in, Energy Impacts: A Multidisciplinary Exploration of North American Energy Development, co-edited by Jeffrey Jacquet, Julia Haggerty and Gene Theodori (Social Ecology Press & Utah State University Press)

 Chappell, Ellen N., Parkins John R., and Sherren, K. (2020) Climax thinking, place attachment, and utilitarian landscapes: Implications for wind energy development.
 Landscape and Urban Planning, 199, 103802.
 [Download survey PDFs: Control Survey final, Experimental Survey Final]

-Krysta Sutton is currently working on her MES using climax thinking in the context of coastal adaptation in Nova Scotia, funded by the Ocean Frontiers Institute and an NRCan Climate Change Adaptation Fund project (van Proosdij, PI) called Making Room for Movement.
+Krysta Sutton completed her MES in 2020 using climax thinking in the context of coastal adaptation in Nova Scotia, funded by the Ocean Frontiers Institute and an NRCan Climate Change Adaptation Fund project (van Proosdij, PI) called Making Room for Movement.